-Driving on BC’s hilly roads, in damp weather conditions and heavy urban traffic can be challenging for your car – we help extend the life of your engine, and protect your investment in your vehicle, with timely vehicle inspection, maintenance and oil change services.
+Driving on BC’s hilly roads, in damp weather conditions and heavy urban traffic can be challenging for your car – Minit- Tune & Brake can help extend the life of your engine.
+Regular vehicle inspection, maintenance, and oil change services will protect your investment in your vehicle.
 For affordable, quick, and convenient oil change services in Vancouver, as well as across Alberta and BC areas, such as Surrey, Langley, and Kelowna, among others, drivers know that they’ll find superior service and substantial savings at their nearby Minit-Tune & Brake Auto Centre garage.

 Time for an Oil and Filter Change?

 Forgotten the date of your last oil change?
 It might be time to bring your car in if you can’t remember the last time you had an oil change done.
-Other signs you should be on the lookout for include:
+Don’t ignore the other signs you should be on the lookout for, including:

 - Engine noise

 - Black oil when you check oil levels

 When you bring your vehicle to Minit-Tune & Brake Auto Centres, our mechanics will also do a thorough visual inspection of your vehicle.
 Our inspection includes: